-Analyzing this graph, it is not only remarkable that the artist with the most followers (Ed Sheeran) has more than a million compared to the second (Drake), but that among the artists who have 0 popularity, there are several that have a very remarkable number of followers. .
-This may be because, in the time it takes for Spotify to update its internal popularity indicator, these artists are new and have a very significant growth.
+Analyzing this graph, it is not only remarkable that the artist with the most followers (Ed Sheeran) has more than a million compared to the second most followed (Drake), but among the artists who have 0 popularity, there are several that have a very remarkable number of followers. .
+This may be because, in the time it takes for Spotify to update its internal popularity indicator, these artists being new and having a very significant growth.

 It is interesting to look at the growth charts to understand how the bulk of artists behave.
 For starters, the graph of the difference in the number of followers (in absolute terms) has almost the same shape as the graph of the number of raw followers of the artists we saw at the beginning, as expected: